cwendorf/Sourcebook/EASI/data-analysis/independent.md

 ### Obtaining Inferential Statistics

-Type the following to get the mean difference and its confidence interval.
+Get the mean difference and its confidence interval.

 ```{r}
 (Outcome~Factor) |> estimateDifference()
 ```

-Type the following to test the mean difference for statistical significance.
+Test the mean difference for statistical significance.

 ```{r}
 (Outcome~Factor) |> testDifference()
 ```

-Type the following to get the standardized effect size for the mean difference.
+Get the standardized effect size for the mean difference.

 ```{r}
 (Outcome~Factor) |> standardizeDifference()